 Ligament Tear (CCL)

-Cranial Cruciate Ligament repair (CCL)- This common injury leads to pain and chronic limping.
+Cranial Cruciate Ligament repair (CCL) – This common injury leads to pain and chronic limping.
 When the CCL is torn or injured, the shin bone (tibia) slides forward with respect to the thigh bone (femur).
 Most dogs with this injury cannot walk normally and experience pain.
-Several surgical techniques are currently used to correct CCL rupture.
-If you would like a TPLO performed we can refer you to a local orthopedic specialist.
-At Peachtree Creek Animal Hospital we perform an extracapsular repair which is a less expensive alternative to a TPLO.
+Several surgical techniques are available to correct CCL rupture.
+At Peachtree Creek Animal Hospital, we perform an extracapsular repair, which is a less expensive alternative to a TPLO.

 Go home instruction sheet post CCL surgery